HorizonRobotics/SocialRobot/README.md

 The observation of the agent is also configuable, including internal states, target pose or camera image, and optional language instructions.
 The action specification is defined in the joint list of file [agent_cfg.json](python/social_bot/models/agent_cfg.json)

 * [Goal task](python/social_bot/teacher_tasks.py): A task to chase a goal.
-The agent will receive reward 1 when it is close enough to the goal, and get -1 it becomes too far away from the goal or timeout.
+The agent will receive reward 1 when it is close enough to the goal, and get -1 if it becomes too far away from the goal or timeout.
 A training example can be found [here](examples/goaltask_sac_pioneer.gin).

     <img src="media/pioneer.gif" width="320" height="240" alt="pioneer"/> <img src="media/play_ground_icub.gif" width="360" height="240" alt="icub"/>

 * [Kicking-ball task](python/social_bot/teacher_tasks.py): A task to kick a ball into the goal.
-Simple reward shaping is used to guide the agent run to the ball first.
+Simple reward shaping is used to guide the agent to run to the ball first.

     <img src="media/play_ground_ball.gif" width="320" height="240" alt="ball"/>